Chart Color Schemes

 Toukley - Norah Head features high concentrations of lone person households, with a lower-than-average median household size

-Family households comprise 60.8% of all households, including 20.6% couples with children, 26.3% couples without children, and 12.9% single parent families.
-Non-family households account for the remaining 39.2%, with lone person households at 35.7% and group households comprising 3.3%.
+Family households constitute 60.8% of all households, including 20.6% couples with children, 26.3% couples without children, and 12.9% single parent families.
+Non-family households comprise the remaining 39.2%, with lone person households at 35.7% and group households making up 3.3% of the total.
 The median household size is 2.2 people, which is smaller than the Greater Sydney average of 2.5.

 Frequently Asked Questions - Households